xso4/vndb-mirror/data/api-kana.md

 developers.\*
 :   All [producer fields](#producer-fields) can be used here.

+editions
+:   Array of objects, possibly empty.

+editions.eid
+:   Integer, edition identifier.
+This identifier is local to the
+    visual novel and not stable across edits of the VN entry, it's only used for organizing the staff listing (see below) and has no meaning beyond that.
+But this is subject to change in the future.

+editions.lang
+:   String, possibly null, language.

+editions.name
+:   String, English name / label identifying this edition.

+editions.official
+:   Boolean.

+staff
+:   Array of objects, possibly empty.

+staff.eid
+:   Integer, edition identifier or *null* when the staff has worked on the
+    "original" version of the visual novel.

+staff.role
+:   String, see `enums.staff_role` in the [schema JSON](#get-schema) for
+    possible values.

+staff.note
+:   String, possibly null.

+staff.*
+:   All [staff fields](#staff-fields) can be used here.

-*Currently missing from the old API: staff, anime relations and external links.
+*Currently missing from the old API: voice actors, anime relations and external links.
 Can add if there's interest.*

 ## POST /release